jkeohan/bonus_lectures/AWS/D01/1-morning-lesson/2-intro-to-the-aws-api-gateway.md

 #### RESTful Routes to CRUD Mapping

-The API we are building will be used to create/read/update/delete portfolio projects.
-That being the use case we will use **/projects** as the resource name and we will make sure to follow the same **RESTful Routes to CRUD Mapping** schema we implemented in the previous unit.
+The API we are building will be used to Create/Read/Update/Delete (CRUD) portfolio projects.
+That being the use case we will use **/projects** as the resource name and we will make sure to follow the standard **RESTful Routes** schema we implemented in the previous unit.

-We will update it slightly to reflect the AWS services.
+We will update it slightly to reflect the AWS services replacing **Controllers** with **Lambda**.

 HTTP  | Resource  | CRUD Operation | Lambda | Has Data
 -----------|------------------|------------------|:---:|:---: